Jamesliangk9/unsw-restech.github.io/docs/storage/kdm.md

 ---

 <h3> From my computer to Katana Home </h3>

+!!!
+Note
+    When trying to copy files from your local machine to `kdm.restech.unsw.edu.au`, ensure using a new command line terminal (e.g., Command Prompt, PowerShell, Terminal, etc.) on your local machine.
+Do not run the rsync command from within an SSH session connected to kdm.restech.unsw.edu.au.

 Copy your local directory `/path/to/my-directory` to your Katana **home** on KDM: